Gender equality makes headlines. Over the last few years, its come to the forefront as very controversial. How does it sit with human society?

 It’s not about gender equality.
 To build viable social relationships, females, and males, each with their gender identity, talent identity, skillset identity psychological identity must fit together.
 Each contributes their valuable singular self and takes their position as a nut or a bolt eventually finding that someone of the opposite gender to form a nut and bolt compatible couple that will strengthen the structure of human society.Each human contributes their valuable singular self.
 Each takes their position as a nut or a bolt eventually finding that someone of the opposite gender to form a nut and bolt compatible couple that strengthens human society.
 Click To Tweet

 When Kurtz refers to obvious insight, remember that before ultrasound scans and DNA pregnancy tests we had no way of knowing the gender of a baby before birth.
 When the nurse exclaimed, “it’s a girl,” “it’s a boy”, the evidence of their gender identity was their genitals.
 Boys have a penis and girls have a vagina.
 That is obvious insight.
 Genital compatibility of the two genders is one of the most visible and wondrous physiological phenomena that exists.
 This singular bolt that can penetrate and be received by a singular nut.
 Two complementary organs that represent the male and female genders.
 Singular and complementary at the same time.
 Only together do they procreate life and constitute social relationships, the beginning of human society.

 This blog post is an excerpt from chapter 3.3 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Gender Equality, Gender Inequality or Gender Compatibility?
+Please use the Social Network links just below to share this information from The Explanation, Gender Equality, Gender Inequality or Gender Compatibility?